salmonwatersheds/salmon_data_demise/README.md

 This repository does not contain all the input datasets needed to fully reproduce the analyses.
 The entire repository containing all the files is available on [Zenodo](https://doi.org/10.5281/zenodo.14248904).
 By downloading the latter, one does not have to bring the input files in the correct subfolders.

-We provide below a detail of the input files needed to complete the different steps of the analyses.
+We provide below the detail of the input files needed to complete the different steps of the analyses that are not present in the subfolder on this Github repository.

 ## NuSEDS cleaning procedure (Supplement A - Part 1)